akka/akka/akka-docs/src/main/paradox/testing-typed.md

 * Spawning child actors
 * Spawning child actors anonymously
 * Sending a message either as a reply or to another actor
+* Sending a message to a child actor

 The examples below require the following imports: